There are so many things standing in the way of developing a community. Here are some excuses in no particular order.

 4. I am tired.
 I am busy.
 I have a blog.
 I run a business.
 I stay up way too late.
 My to-do list never gets shorter.
 I don’t have time.

 5. I am content to be alone for long periods of time.
 Of course this is all in theory, since I usually have trouble getting a minute alone just to pee.

 6. I don’t enjoy superficial talks or chit-chat but I love to sit and hear your story or share my heart.
-But usually you have to chit-chat a bit first and I am shy and that part makes me feel like I’m in middle school.
+But usually you have to chit-chat a bit first and I am introverted so that part makes me feel like I’m in middle school.
 I know, I have issues.

 It’s not that I don’t enjoy people because I truly do, I just don’t need that much interaction to feel fulfilled.

 I am fiercely loyal to those who have endured and pursued me long enough to have our stories intertwine.